Why bother with therapy?

 Therapy can have the same impact on us and our families and our friends.

-I think it is important to be aware of one important change: the change in perspective of ourselves and those close to us.
-In short, before starting therapy, consider:
+I think it is important to be aware of one important change: in our perspective – of ourselves and those close to us.
+In short, before starting or reviewing therapy, consider:

 - how potential change experiences might come about?